All Episodes

 And that angered them more than any of the details of the crime.

-Up until then there had been some sympathy.
+Up until then, there had been some sympathy.

-Well, maybe this guy's a little sick, uh, you know, who couldn't imagine doing anything like this.
+Well, maybe this guy's a little sick.

-Hope he shows remorse.
+He hope he shows remorse.

-There's this big thing about saying I'm sorry.
+There's this big thing about saying, I'm sorry.

-The press has been demanding that the president admit his mistakes and say I'm sorry, and he hasn't done it.
+The press has been demanding that the president admit his mistakes and say, I'm sorry.

-Uh this is a society right now.
+This is a society right now.

 We have evolved to the point where we know that everybody makes mistakes because everybody's imperfect.